zuzu59/nodemcu-thingy/README.md

 **THIS PACKAGE IS CURRENTLY UNDER DEVOLOPMENT AND TO BE CONSIDERED WALPHA**

-NodeMCU Thingy is an atom package for "over the air" development of lua scripts for the NodeMCU platform.
+NodeMCU Thingy is an atom package for "over the air" development on the NodeMCU platform.
-It uses a websocket connection to the NodeMCU for communication, so in an ideal world the USB cable should be needed only to upload the basic firmware and the initial websocket server to the NodeMCU.
+It uses a websocket connection to the esp8266 for communication, so in an ideal world the USB cable should be needed only to upload the basic firmware and the initial websocket server to the NodeMCU.

 Features include: